 Awakening Does Not Discard Self-Concept

 Over the past year I have listened to many spiritual teachers describe what awakening is.
 While their general descriptions have often resonated with me, there are some elements that have not sat right with me.
-One of them is their dismissal of concepts.
+One of them is their dismissal of concepts (or more broadly, representations).

 Awakening is beyond concepts in the sense that it is not just a conceptual understanding.
 However, it would be a mistake to say that it has nothing to do with concepts.
 “Transcend” or “beyond” does not necessarily mean “discard.”
-Throwing the baby (concepts) out with the bathwater (mistaken concepts) seems a common error made in spirituality.
+It seems a common error in spirituality to throw the baby (concepts) out with the bathwater (mistaken concepts).

 Conceptual understanding penetrates direct perception whether or not you are aware of it.
 For instance, when you learn music theory and apply it to playing an instrument, you stop thinking about the theory while playing after some time.
-The theory has not been discarded, though it has disappeared from your consciousness.
-It has been integrated into your perceptual-motor act of playing.
+The theory has not disappeared, though it has disappeared from your consciousness.
+It has been integrated into your motivational-motor-sensory act of playing.

 The Expansion of Self-Concept and the End of Egoic Overthinking

 The core of awakening is the expansion of identity, which happens not through the abandonment of self-concept but through the refinement and expansion of it.
-There is a commonly held notion in spirituality that identification (i.e., self-concept) is a problem.
-However, the problem is not identification but misidentification (i.e., a mistaken self-concept, or the ego).
-It is through the identification of the Self that your identity expands to embrace all as your Self and your motivation becomes harmonious (see Bergman, 2002, for a related discussion on the relations between understanding, identity, and motivation).
+There is a commonly held notion in spirituality that identification (i.e., self-representation) is a problem.
+However, the problem is not identification but exclusive identification (i.e., the finite self).
+It is through the identification of the infinite Self that your identity expands to embrace all as your Self and your motivation becomes harmonious (see Bergman, 2002, for a related discussion on the relations between understanding, identity, and motivation).
 Just as when you identify yourself as the ego, you feel and act as the ego, when you identify yourself as the Self, you feel and act as the Self.

 The expansion of identity does not end thinking but ends egoic overthinking.
-When you believe you are the ego, you engage in constant scheming to protect and aggrandize it.
+When you believe you are the finite self (which includes the ego), you engage in constant scheming to protect and aggrandize it.
 But when you realize you are the Self, the need for constant scheming evaporates.
 Thoughts still happen, but without compulsion and urgency.
 Above all, the content of your thoughts becomes gentle and peaceful.

 References